Memorial Information

 How long does the process take?
 The most current turnaround times can always be found on the general studio information section of the website.
 If you are in need of memorial jewellery for an event or holiday, please be aware of my production time as well as the potential for postal delays.

 How do I package and send (or drop off) my ashes?
-All details on how to package your cremation ashes and where to mail them to (or drop them off!) can be found below.
+All details on how to package your cremation ashes and where to mail them to (or drop them off!) can be found here: Sending Your Cremation Ashes to the North Faun Studio.